ngis-code/proofmesh/README.md

 - **`db_plus_validators`**:
   - Step 1: Perform the same DB lookup as `db_only`.
-  - Step 2: If DB already has a confirmed proof, return immediately with `status: "valid"`.
+  - Step 2: If DB already has a confirmed proof, return immediately with `status: "valid"` (no live MQTT calls).
   - Step 3: If not confirmed:
     - Ensure there is a `proofs` row (type `"verify"` if needed).
     - Select enabled validators (up to 3) and publish `VERIFY` commands via MQTT.